20 Retail IoT

 Concept Relationships: Smart Retail

-RFID Smart Shelves Out-of-Stock Detection Real-time inventory monitoring reduces stockouts from 8% to 2-3%, increasing sales by 3-5%
+• RFID Smart Shelves -> Out-of-Stock Detection: Real-time inventory monitoring reduces stockouts from about 8% to 2-3%, increasing sales by 3-5%.

-Beacon Notifications Notification Fatigue >3 push notifications per visit causes 40% app uninstall rate; personalization + cool-down periods prevent fatigue
+• Beacon Notifications -> Notification Fatigue: More than 3 push notifications per visit can cause 40% app uninstall rates; personalization plus cool-down periods prevent fatigue.

-Heat Maps + Journey Analysis Conversion Rate Analyzing foot traffic patterns increases conversion 15-25% by optimizing product placement and staffing
+• Heat Maps + Journey Analysis -> Conversion Rate: Foot-traffic analysis improves conversion 15-25% by optimizing placement and staffing.

-Privacy by Design Customer Trust Transparent data practices (opt-in, clear signage) increase IoT feature adoption by 2-3× vs. stealth tracking
+• Privacy by Design -> Customer Trust: Transparent data practices such as opt-in and clear signage increase IoT feature adoption by 2-3x versus stealth tracking.

 Cross-module connection: Retail IoT combines RFID/NFC (Module 4), BLE beacons (Module 4), computer vision (Module 6), and privacy compliance (Module 7).
 See RFID Fundamentals.